-The official and even internal financial statements of the individual locations frequently do not reflect the financial exposure of the group resulting from a business interruption event at one location.
+The official and internal financial statements of the individual locations frequently do not reflect the financial exposure of the group resulting from a business interruption event at one location.
 The risk for the group can be a multiple of the risk at any individual location.
 This creates problems for the insurers in conducting a proper risk and loss evaluation and in their efforts to achieve early and accurate loss reserving.
-Ideally, they should work in close cooperation with the insured and possibly other external advisers to establish how the various group entities depend on each other and how a loss at one location can impact on the whole group.
+Ideally, insurers should work in close cooperation with the insured, and possibly with other external advisers, to establish how the various group entities depend on each other and how a loss in one location can impact the whole group.

 An interdependency extension, which is common in some markets, is a good idea for businesses with a high degree of vertical integration and thus a high degree of internal interdependencies.
 Furthermore, such an extension can close a possible gap in cover in cases where a global master cover is not available or desired.
 Some interdependency extensions even insure the upstream and downstream losses of group companies which are themselves not insured under a local or global policy cover.

-The more complex the structure is as a result of vertical integration, the more difficult it is to determine the actual risk profile in the event of business interruption.
+The more complex the structures are as a result of vertical integration, the more difficult it is to determine the actual risk profile in the event of business interruption.
 It is therefore essential to establish absolute clarity regarding transfer pricing and interdependency, as this helps to identify the need for business interruption cover.
-It also aids early and accurate assessment of the loss for reserving purposes.
-Close cooperation between everyone involved throughout the entire process is essential.
+It also aids with early and accurate assessment of the loss for reserving purposes.
+Close cooperation between everyone involved, throughout the entire process, is essential.
 This allows insurers to work through general loss calculation methodologies, explain what will be needed, address potentially difficult loss evaluation areas and manage expectations to everyone’s satisfaction.